Neurodiverse Communication

 We use the following types of language when communicating with each other.

-Supporting expressive and receptive language in autistic children
+Supporting receptive and expressive language in neurodivergent children

-• Approximately, 50% of autistic children may have difficulties with expressive and/or receptive language.
+- Approximately, 50% of neurodivergent children may have difficulties with receptive and/or expressive language.

-• Verbal processing times tend to be increased, even in those with a good understanding of language.
-[Verbal processing time is the time it takes to hear, understand, and respond to something].
+- Verbal processing times tend to be increased, even in those with a good understanding of language.

-• Often verbal language skills can mask difficulties with understanding and using non-verbal communication, for example in body language.
+- Often verbal language skills can mask (or hide) difficulties with understanding and using non-verbal communication, for example in body language.

-• There is a tendency for autistic children to take a literal understanding of language.
+- There is a tendency for neurodivergent children to take a literal understanding of language.

-• Even those with fluent language may struggle to communicate verbally during times of stress/dysregulation.
-[Dysregulation means they have difficulty regulating their emotions in the situation and may not have an appropriate emotive response to the situation they are in].
+- Dysregulation means they have difficulty regulating their emotions in the situation and may not have an appropriate emotive response to the situation they are in.

 The ‘Double Empathy’ Problem

-For example, non-autistic people may struggle to read the emotions of autistic people and as a result, form negative first impressions of autistic people.
+For example, neurotypical people may struggle to read the emotions of neurodivergent people and, as a result, form negative first impressions of neurodivergent people.

-According to the double empathy problem, empathy is a two-way process that depends a lot on our ways of doing things and our expectations from previous social experiences, which can be very different for autistic and non-autistic people.
+According to the double empathy problem, empathy is a two-way process that depends a lot on our ways of doing things and our expectations from previous social experiences, which can be very different for neurodivergent and neurotypical people.

-These differences can lead to a breakdown in communication that can be distressing for both autistic and non-autistic people.
+These differences can lead to a breakdown in communication that can be distressing for both neurodivergent and neurotypical people.

-It might sometimes be difficult for non-autistic parents to understand what their autistic child is feeling, or autistic people might feel frustrated when they cannot effectively communicate their thoughts and feelings to others.
+It might sometimes be difficult for neurotypical parents to understand what their neurodivergent child is feeling, or neurodivergent people might feel frustrated when they cannot effectively communicate their thoughts and feelings to neurotypical people.

-In this way, communication barriers between autistic and non-autistic people can make it more difficult for them to connect, share experiences, and empathise with one another.
+In this way, communication barriers between neurodivergent and neurotypical people can make it more difficult for them to connect, share experiences, and empathise with one another.

 In this scenario, the following might be the case:

-• Socialise and interact well with autistic/neurodivergent people.
+- Socialise and interact well with neurodivergent people

 The Neurotypical Person may:

-• Struggle to form positive first impressions with autistic people.
+- Struggle to form positive first impressions with neurodivergent people

 Masking

-• Pretending to be someone else/something you are not can take up a lot of emotional and physical energy.
+- Pretending to be someone else or something you are not can take up a lot of emotional and physical energy.

-• Some autistic children learn to mask without even realizing.
-They are noticed for autistic behaviours, such as stimming, talking about special interests, not making eye contact etc. So, then they naturally try to suppress them to stop the criticism/comments.
+- Some neurodivergent children learn to mask without even realising.
+They are noticed for neurodivergent behaviours, such as stimming, talking about special interests, not making eye contact etc. So, then they naturally try to suppress them to stop the criticism or comments.

-• The problem is that the longer the child masks their natural autistic self, the more stressful it becomes.
-It is one of the reasons why teachers may not notice any problems in school but when the child comes home it is too much on them and they end up mentally exhausted and overwhelmed, perhaps exploding with rage/tears or withdrawing.
+- The problem is that the longer the child masks their natural neurodivergent self, the more stressful it becomes.
+It is one of the reasons why teachers may not notice any problems in school but when the child comes home it is too much on them and they end up mentally exhausted and overwhelmed, perhaps exploding with rage or tears or withdrawing.

-• It is more likely to occur if they do not have a diagnosis, if they do not understand autism, or if they are not aware of their diagnosis as they do not understand why they may behave in a certain way or why they have needs different to their peers.
+- It is more likely to occur if they do not have a diagnosis, if they do not understand neurodivergence, or if they are not aware of their diagnosis, as they do not understand why they may behave in a certain way or why they have needs different to their peers.

-Below are ways that autistic and neurodivergent people might communicate.
+Below are ways that neurodivergent people might communicate.

 Echolalia